I may earn money or products from the companies mentioned in this post. As an Amazon Affiliate I earn from qualifying purchases.

 Summer is the perfect time for families to try new kid-friendly outdoor activities.
 You can have fun + help develop your child’s mind, too.
 If you’re looking for creative activities that make the most of the warm weather, check out these 5 inspiring ideas.

 Digging for “fossils” is the perfect activity for sunny days.
 Although it takes a bit of preparation on your part, your kids will long remember the fun they had with this activity.

-Collect some plastic dinosaur toys + place them in shoe boxes filled with sand.
-Then, bury the shoe boxes in a sandbox or plastic swimming pool filled with sand.
+Collect some plastic dinosaur toys + bury them in a sandbox or plastic swimming pool filled with sand.
 When the kids dig the “fossils” up, you can use it as an educational opportunity to teach them about different kinds of dinosaurs.

 #2 Driveway Drive-In Movie

 Watching a driveway drive-in movie is a memorable treat on a summer evening.
 Consider inviting other children in your neighborhood to attend + you may even want to build “cars” out of cardboard boxes for the children to use as movie seats.

 In order to make sure things go smoothly, research what equipment you need ahead of time so that you can have everything ready.
 In particular, research the equipment you need to project the movie properly so that it can be seen easily.

 You might need a screen + a special projector that could be purchased or rented from home supply or electronics stores.
 To make the night truly festive, serve classic cinema treats, like pizza, popcorn, slushies, or candy + include some healthy options, too.